-NATIONAL WRONG WAY CORRIGAN DAY
+NATIONAL WRONG WAY CORRIGAN DAY | JULY 17

-An Irish-American stunt pilot from Galveston, Texas, gained notoriety for an unplanned transatlantic flight to Ireland on July 17, 1938.
-It is National Wrong Way Corrigan Day.
+National Wrong Way Corrigan Day on July 17th commemorates the transatlantic flight of an Irish-American stunt pilot from Galveston, Texas.
+Douglas Corrigan (January 22, 1907 – December 9, 1995) gained notoriety for an unplanned transatlantic flight to Ireland on July 17, 1938.

 With only a magnetic compass, Corrigan advised officials he was returning to California.
-According to the story, after take off, cloud cover prevented Corrigan from accurate navigation.
-It wasn’t until he dropped below the clouds hours later and saw water surrounded him that Corrigan realized his navigation was off, and 28 hours later he landed in Ireland.
+According to the story, after takeoff, cloud cover prevented Corrigan from accurate navigation.
+When Corrigan dropped below the clouds hours later, he saw nothing but water.
+Then Corrigan realized his navigation was off.
+Despite the confusion, he continued on his journey.
+Surprisingly, 28 hours later, he landed in Ireland.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL WRONG WAY CORRIGAN